Aruba Flamingo Beach: Worth $125? + How To Visit in 2023

 The tropical island comprises 40 acres to explore with with all the expected trimmings of a beach getaway — beautiful white soft sand beaches, translucent water, palm trees, water sports, and a host of other facilities.

-Don’t be surprised to hear the noise of airplane engines taking off and landing as the Queen Beatrix International Airport is situated pretty close to the island.
+Don’t be surprised to hear the noise of airplane engines taking off and landing as the Queen Beatrix International Airport (AUA) in Oranjestad is situated pretty close to the island.

 The beautiful Flamingo Beach Aruba is relaxed and serene for the most part with beautiful views of the flamingos wading around in the translucent, shallow waters.

 It is an adult only beach adjacent to waters that is great for snorkeling.
 You will find it a bit rocky as you walk into the water, but once past the initial rocks and coral it is smooth sailing, so to speak.